top of page

 • The digital artists, consisting mainly of students and young artists (see details in credit list) scanned and documented all embroideries, then developed storyboards for the songs.
 Weekly meetings occurred over five months developing animations.
 Of particular importance was the bridging of the realms of the hand-craft (embroidery) and the digital (new media technology).
 It is acknowledged that art methodologies are based on the foundations of art practices that precedes them, and so too are the inscribed techniques of digital art.
 The infusion of embroidery into digital practice creates a ‘cross-pollination’ that was unique and vibrant.

-• The animations were tested in relation to the movements of the choir during practice.
-17 animations were made.
+• The animations were created to be backdrops for the choir and in relation to the movements of the choir.
+17 animations were made, links to a selection:

 • Also see: Miller, G. 2007.
 Digital Projects, in The Journey to Freedom Narratives, edited by FB Anderson.
 Pretoria: UNISA: 76-80.